This is the second half of the article. The one with all the DC Heroes technical resources for our current coverage of Borderlands video games.

 - Skin armour, to explain Borderlands games having little to no falling damage.
 Except, of course, when they abruptly do.

 Regeneration might be restricted to people who are New-U compatible.
-As discussed above.
+As discussed in the previous article.

 If the wearer already has APs of Regeneration, just do an AP addition (e.g. 3+3=4).